dimanikulin/fva/FVADocMD/MULTIMEDIAIRSYSTEMS.md

 * it should include indexing and cataloging functions;
 * it should be possible to find information by example of image;
 * it should include a function of browsing through the search results.

-Moreover, not ordinary people only, but also the businesses might find Multimedia IR systems useful due to their professional needs.
+&nbsp;&nbsp;&nbsp; Moreover, not ordinary people only, but also the businesses might find Multimedia IR systems useful due to their professional needs.
 For example, there might be different professions who access the photos or images often in their everyday work activity, such as:

 ## Professional's needs in Multimedia IR systems